Jeremy Gotch - a life member of Dulwich Sports Club

 Although Lloyd’s age was a closely guarded secret, we know that he was born on 23rd December 1938 and lived all his 73 years as if he were much younger.
 Lloyd is survived by two sons Adrian and Brian.

 Stuart Ferguson has been a staunch friend of Lloyd and Dorothy and together we have passed on the collective condolences of our club to Dorothy.
-She will need our help and support over the next few painful weeks.
-Please keep in touch with Stuart and we will announce more detail about the memorial evening for Lloyd.

 I know that we will all miss Lloyd Leslie Jones.